yyan-neuro/RefitKF_Cursor/README.md

 3. Run bci_init.m to initilize the pipeline (raw signal -> Matlab decoder -> C++ Cursor Application)
 4. Compile and run Center_out.cpp to start the cursor task.
 5. Start recording.

+For retraining, pause the EEG recording and run "Retrain.m".
+Then resume recording for updated decoding parameters.